Skip to Content

 Mulching and Watering Techniques for Vegetables

-• Organic mulch options: Straw, grass clippings, or bark.
+• Choose organic mulch types: Straw, grass clippings, or shredded leaves work best

 Providing Shade for Heat-Sensitive Plants